layrjs/layr/website/frontend/public/docs/v2/introduction/hello-world/hello-world-4H7BCzw6XCJNLTbAz9GMe1.immutable.md

 export type Application = InstanceType<typeof Application>;
 ```

-If we put aside the [mixin mechanism](https://www.typescriptlang.org/docs/handbook/mixins.html) that allows the frontend `Application` class to inherit from the backend `Application` class, we can see three class methods.
+If we put aside the [mixin mechanism](https://www.typescriptlang.org/docs/handbook/mixins.html) that allows the frontend `Application` component to "inherit" from the backend `Application` component, we can see three class methods.

 `MainLayout()` implements a layout for all the pages of the app: